linhnnle/linhnnle.github.io/_pages/about.md

 My name is Linh, and I am a second-year PhD student in the Department of Biomedical Engineering, University of California, Davis, supervised by [Professor Audrey Fan](https://fanlab.engineering.ucdavis.edu).
 My research focuses on developing advanced imaging techniques to study brain function and improve diagnosis of Alzheimer's Disease.
 Within this area, I am particularly interested in quantitative methods and application of deep learning in multiple modality imagings.

 I have spent a significant time in the industry as a Neuroimaging Specialist at [Cortechs.ai](https://www.cortechs.ai) (2018-2020).
-During my undergraduate period, I also worked as a research assistant with [Dr. David Peterson](https://cnc.ucsd.edu) (2018-2020) and a data science research intern at [Prof. Ben Croker's lab](https://www.crokerlab.com/home) (2019).
+More information about my work can be found [here](https://linhnnle.github.io/talks/).
+During my undergraduate period, I also worked as a research assistant with [Dr. David Peterson](https://cnc.ucsd.edu) (2018-2020) to study about head tremor in cervical dystonia using computer vision.
+I was a co-author in a paper published [here](hhttps://www.sciencedirect.com/science/article/pii/S0022510X22000132).
+These experiences inspired me to pursue further to develop a technology to solve the issue of neurodegeneration diseases using advanced imaging techniques.

+ Besides, I also involved in a research paper as a data science research intern at [Prof. Ben Croker's lab](https://www.crokerlab.com/home) (2019).
+You can find more about the paper [here](https://www.jci.org/articles/view/147076)

 ## News